jpcortesg1/javascript-projects/README.md

   Javascript Projects
 </h2>

-In this repository projects will be created to demonstrate the level that I have in javascript, different projects will be made in which the management of the technologies, also the ability of design and resources will be demonstrated.
-In each folder will be the description of the projects and what you need to know about each of them.
+The purpose with which this repository is started is to demonstrate and leave clear evidence of the knowledge and skill I have in the javascript language, also in other areas, such as design and layout, i am looking for the level i have in the area of web development.
+This way I will create different projects which will be able to observe the skills that I have collected in the passage of time and after carrying out some smaller projects.
+In order to manage a better order, in each project open images that show how they are, and a brief description of the project as well as the topics that are important to mention.
+Every project is created by me and I don't seek to make a copy of these in any way.

 <h2 align="center">
   🤝 Connect with me.